 The most notable difference between Iberian and cross breeds is seen during grazing.
 Iberian pigs constantly explore the terrain, as they selectively, instintively forage for available resources.
 Cross breeds, being less selective, are also less active.

-At present Iberian pigs are grown in the southwestern part of the Iberian peninsula, predominantly in Extremadura, Andalusia (especially Cordoba, Huelva, Seville and Cadiz) and Salamanca.
+At present Iberian pigs are grown in the southwestern part of the Iberian peninsula, predominantly in Extremadura, Andalusia (especially Cordoba, Huelva, Seville and Cadiz), Salamanca and Portugal.
 Extensive farming calls for a specific ecosystem - the "dehesa", as it is known here - characterized by extensive tracts of land with sparsely populated woods of holm and cork oaks, found only in these regions.

-A ham should be cut into very thin slices.
-For this purpose you should have a proper ham knife, sharpener and stand, and follow slicing recommendations to enjoy it in optimum conditions.
+A jamon should be cut into very thin slices.
+For this purpose you should have a proper jamon knife, sharpener and stand, and follow slicing recommendations to enjoy it in optimum conditions.

-Up until the end of the 20th century the names "Ibérico" and "pata negra" were often used indiscriminately to refer to pigs that were in fact crossbreeds.
+Up until the end of the 20th century the names "Jamon Iberico" and "Jamon Pata Negra" were often used indiscriminately to refer to pigs that were in fact crossbreeds.
 To avoid consumer confusion and prevent unfair competition, initial minimum standards were imposed on the market by Royal Decree 1083/2001(spanish), stipulating that animals whose production was included in the legislation were required to have a minimum of 50% Iberian blood (from pure Iberian breed sows).